-Section 1 contains contact details of the person/company responsible for supplying the chemical, the uses of the chemical, as well as the telephone number to contact in case of an emergency (see details on page four of this info sheet).
+Section 1 contains contact details of the person/company responsible for supplying the chemical, the uses of the chemical, as well as the telephone number to contact in case of an emergency.
+Additional requirement to add details for the most recent supplier in section 1.3.

 Section 2 gives details on the hazards of the chemical and the potential effects and symptoms resulting from use.
-This will help in the assessment of the risks to health, the health of workers and the environment.
-All hazardous substances and mixtures must be classified and labelled according to the CLP Regulation.
-Therefore, pictograms, the signal word, hazard and precautionary statements must appear in this section.
+This will help in the assessment of risks to the health of workers and the environment.
 The information in this section must be consistent with the information on the label.